Frequently Asked Questions

 New Student Experience for Parents and Families will include:

-- Communications about campus resources, supporting your student, and more, delivered through email, social media, and the NSE website.
+- Communications about campus resources, supporting your student, and more, delivered through email and the NSE website.

-- The New Student Experience fee is $100 and will appear on your semester billing statement.
-This fee covers materials, mailings, student staff, and Welcome Week activities in the fall.
+- The New Student Experience fee is $100 for the Platteville campus and $75 for the Baraboo Sauk County campus.
+This fee will appear on the semester billing statement and covers materials, mailings, student staff, and welcome activities.

-- To make sure you are ready to register for classes, you will need to complete all the required steps before meeting with your advisor, including taking your placement tests and completing the required modules in the Canvas course.
+- To make sure you are ready to register for classes, you will need to complete all the required steps before meeting with your advisor, including taking your placement tests and completing the required modules in Canvas.

-- Next you will schedule an appointment with your advisor, who will discuss your general education and major requirements, as well as your placement test scores.
+- Next, you will schedule an advising appointment with your advisor, who will discuss your general education and major requirements, as well as your placement test results.

 Where can I find more information about course registration?

 - The online Canvas course that you must participate in will provide information about general education and major requirements, as well as how to use the enrollment tools.
 Your academic advisor will provide you with information on accessing the NSE Canvas course.

 Do I need to do anything to prepare for On-Campus Orientation?